shanalily/callforcode/README.md

 # Call for Code project

-## Requiremetns
+## Requirements

-Python 3.5.2 and above
+* Python 3.5.2 and above
-Postgres 9.5.13 and above
+* Postgres 9.5.13 and above

 ## Developer Instructions